PBW bases and KLR algebras: Introduction

 After submitted the initial version this paper, there appeared another (algebraic) proofs of the main results of this paper by McNamara \cite{M} and Brundan-Kleshchev-McNamara \cite{BKM}, which also covers non-simply laced cases.
 Thier approach is quite different from that of ours, and one merit of our approach is that it provides a bridge between geometric/algebraic view points, typically seen in the Saito reflection functor used in the proof.

 \begin{flushleft} { {\bf Acknowledgement:} The author is indebted to Masaki Kashiwara for helpful discussions, comments, and lectures on this topic.
 He is also indebted to Yoshiyuki Kimura for helpful discussions, comments, and pointing out some errors.
-He is also grateful to Michela Varagnolo for pointing out a reference, and to the referees whose feedbacks are very helpful. } \end{flushleft}
+He is also grateful to Michela Varagnolo for pointing out a reference.\\ This version corrects couple of errors in the published version of this paper, most notably these in Lemma 4.2 2) noticed by Euiyong Park and communicated to the author by Myungho Kim.
+The author wants to express his thanks to them.} \end{flushleft}

 \begin{flushleft} { {\bf Convention}} \end{flushleft}

 An algebra $R$ is a (not necessarily commutative) unital $\mathbb C$-algebra.
 A variety $\mathfrak X$ is a separated reduced scheme $\mathfrak X_0$ of finite type over some localization $\mathbb Z_S$ of $\mathbb Z$ specialized to $\mathbb C$.
 It is called a $G$-variety if we have an action of a connected affine algebraic group scheme $G$ flat over $\mathbb Z_S$ on $\mathfrak X_0$ (specialized to $\mathbb C$).
 As in \cite{BBD} \S 6 and \cite{BL}, we transplant the notion of weights to the derived category of ($G$-equivariant) constructible sheaves with finite monodromy on $\mathfrak X$.
 Let us denote by $D^b ( \mathfrak X )$ (resp. $D^+ ( \mathfrak X )$) the bounded (resp. bounded from the below) derived category of the category of constructible sheaves on $\mathfrak X$, and denote by $D^+ _G ( \mathfrak X )$ the $G$-equivariant derived category of $\mathfrak X$.
 We have a natural forgetful functor $D^+ _G ( \mathfrak X ) \to D^+ ( \mathfrak X )$, whose preimage of $D^b ( \mathfrak X )$ is denoted by $D ^b _G ( \mathfrak X )$.
 For an object of $D^b_G ( \mathfrak X )$, we may denote its image in $D ^b ( \mathfrak X )$ by the same letter.